Ron Pettigrew Christian School

-Ron Pettigrew Christian School (RPCS) is an accredited, K-12 Christian school in Dawson Creek, British Columbia.
+Ron Pettigrew Christian School (RPCS) was an accredited, K-12 Christian school in Dawson Creek, British Columbia.

-RPCS is affiliated with the ACSI, and uses BC curriculum.
-It is governed by a board elected by the Dawson Creek Community Christian Education Society.
+RPCS was affiliated with the ACSI, and uses BC curriculum.
+It was governed by a board elected by the Dawson Creek Community Christian Education Society.
+In 2019, the school closed permanently and ceased operations.
+In 2022, Mountain Christian School expanded moved their high school to the former RPCS building.

+History

-The school was started by a group of parents who wanted a school that was interdenominational.
+The school was started in 1989 by a group of parents who wanted a school that was interdenominational.
 The parents chose the name, Ron Pettigrew, a coach/teacher/principal at Bethel Christian School(now named Mountain Christian School).
 Ron Pettigrew was killed in a car accident in 1988, along with five members of the senior boys basketball team.
 Before the accident, the school was known as Bethel Christian School, but in 1989 RPCS moved to its own building.
 In 1992, it built the facility it currently uses.

-Mission statement

-A place to learn and grow in Character, Competence, Contribution, and Christ-likeness.
-Ron Pettigrew Christian School is dedicated to providing a friendly and safe atmosphere for student learning and enjoyment.
+In 2013-2014 a new playground was added.
+The updated structure replaced the wooden jungle gym, creating a fun, safe area.
+In 2019, the school closed permanently and ceased operations.
+In 2022, Mountain Christian School expanded moved their high school to the former RPCS building.